 You should check with your employer before enrolling in a master’s program as many organizations offer tuition reimbursement for education related to your profession.

-If you already have a master’s degree or you’re looking to really stand out from the competition, you may want to consider a Doctorate program in leadership.2 Doctorate programs may include:
+If you already have a master’s degree or you’re looking to really stand out from the competition, you may want to consider a doctoral program in leadership.2 Doctoral programs may include:

 - About three to four years of coursework and dissertation research